Plan the best road trip from Quito to Cuenca

 12.- San Bartolomé, Gualaceo and Chordeleg craft towns

 A visit to Cuenca should include a visit to the craft towns of San Bartolomé, Gualaceo, and Chordeleg.
-To arrive in Gualaceo, you need to drive 30 minutes through a paved road with two lanes while you are admiring two rivers: Cuenca and Paute.
+To arrive in Gualaceo, you need to drive 30 minutes on a paved road with two lanes while you are admiring two rivers: Cuenca and Paute.

 About Gualaceo